Alan Wake: Alan Wake Remastered

-Remedy announced a remaster of Alan Wake in September 2021.
-The remaster was co-developed by Remedy and D3T, and distributed through Epic Games Publishing.
+Remedy announced a remaster of Alan Wake on The Sudden Stop, a Remedy fansite, in early September 2021.
+The remaster was co-developed by Remedy and D3T, and was distributed through Epic Games Publishing.
 Alan Wake Remastered was released on October 5, 2021, for Windows, Xbox One and Xbox Series X/S, and for the first time on the PlayStation platform via PlayStation 4 and PlayStation 5.
 It was released for Nintendo Switch on 20 October 2022.

 Remedy felt a remaster was the better route than a remake, maintaining the core gameplay and narrative elements of the game but improving the visuals for newer game systems with support for 4K resolutions so that the title would appeal to both those that played the original and new players.
 Remedy recognised that changing any part of the gameplay would have cascading effects across the game and would lead to major redesign issues, and did not opt to go that route.
 Several visual assets were remade for high-definition visuals, including reworking some of the non-3D elements such as water movement into 3D motion.
 Cutscenes were also remade incorporating original and new assets including new motion capture, though due to this combination, limited their presentation to 30 frames per second.
 They opted to keep the game in the original engine rather than upgrade it to their Northlight Engine as that would have taken resources away from the remastering aspect, and decided against support for ray tracing and high-dynamic-range rendering given the range of systems they needed to support.

 The remastered version removed the product placement that had been in the original game, but retained all of the same licensed music.
 In addition to these improvements, the remastered edition includes both pieces of DLC and a new commentary track by Sam Lake.
 The remastered version was found to contain at least one new Easter egg to Control, via way of a letter from Bright Falls' sheriff to the FBC about paranormal events happening in town which, through in-game dates, correlate with the FBC's investigation of the Bright Falls AWE as revealed in Control's DLC.

 Remedy said they had no plans on remastering Alan Wake's American Nightmare, believing that Alan Wake and the two DLC episodes formed a "sensible" package.